lottybrand/UsefulCode/README.md

 A lot of it is clunky, there are basically no functions (I still cannot write my own functions)

 There is NO TIDYVERSE.
 Sorry not sorry, I just spent a LOT of time getting my head around Base R during my PhD and then all of a sudden you lot come along with your tidyverse stuff and start taking over the world and expect me to just RELEARN everything?
 Sorry not happening.
+(It's possible that SOME tidyverse slipped in there without me realising? i actually have no idea tbh)

 So in that sense it's probably useless to lots of people unless your hardcore BaseR, and most of you learnt R before me so this will all be too basic for you.
 But whatever.